lightscapevr/website/markdown/documentation.md

 * Move.
 Move the controller over the thing you wish to move.
 It will highlight purple.
 Then either click once with the  **trigger** or hold it in, move the controller to the desired position and then either click a second time or release the  **trigger** to complete the move.
 * If you want to move more that one thing at a time, use the **select** tool to select them first then use the move tool.
 * Copy.
-To copy an item, start moving it and then scroll up on the **touchpad** to set the number of copies to 1.
+To copy an item, start moving it and then scroll up on the **⋮ touchpad** to set the number of copies to 1.
 Now when you complete the move action it will create a copy instead of moving the first object.
 * Copy multiple.
-To create multiple copies, start moving an item, and then scroll up on the **touchpad** to set the number of copies.
+To create multiple copies, start moving an item, and then scroll up on the **⋮ touchpad** to set the number of copies.
 The new multiple copies will be placed at the same interval as the initial move length.
 * Distribute multiple copies.
-When coping an item if you scroll down on the **touchpad** to set the number of copies the copies will be distributed equally along the length of the move.
+When coping an item if you scroll down on the **⋮ touchpad** to set the number of copies the copies will be distributed equally along the length of the move.

 ### Rotate tool
 The tool to rotate objects.